Send in-app messages

 Enable Background Modes

-When an in-app notification is sent from Blueshift, it also sends a silent push notification to the user's device to let it know that the new in-app notification is available.
-When the app is in the background state or in the foreground state, on receiving the silent push notification for in-app, SDK fetches the latest in-app notifications and displays them on the device immediately.
+When an in-app notification is sent from Blueshift, a silent push notification is also sent to the user's device to indicate that a new in-app notification is available.
+When the app is in the background or foreground state, the SDK fetches the latest in-app notifications upon receiving the silent push and displays them on the device immediately.

 extension AppDelegate {